mrchetan/FlutterExtensionPack/README.md

-## Flutter development Extension Pack by Chetan Bhalothia
+## Flutter development Extension Pack by Mr Chetan

-A collection of extensions for Flutter development by Chetan Bhalothia
+A collection of extensions for Flutter development by Mr Chetan (Chetan Bhalothia).

 VS Code extension pack help to create a your Flutter app using Dart code.